A look at which features impact the decision to build vs. buy in healthcare IT platforms

 - Operations: how much manual labor and maintenance will go into keeping the machinery running?

-3. Platform capabilities & data processes
+3. Platform capabilities and data processes

 The data already exists — what you do with it matters.
 Even if you can move your data easily with interoperability and trust in its integrity, that hardly matters if you can’t use a data analytics platform to find meaning in the information.
 Capabilities like natural language processing (NLP) and analytic engines for factors like risk or quality monitoring are the difference between trailing and outpacing your competition.
 Functions like this are the most powerful levers to provide better care and trim unnecessary spending.